leonidg/gitdoc/Git.md

 <span class="addition">+baz</span>
 </span></code></pre>

-This is a nice little view of everything that happened in that commit: the combination of what happened when we ran `git diff` (or, if we didn't run it, what it would have shown) and the commit we wrote for `git commit`.
+This is a nice little view of everything that happened in that commit: the combination of what happened when we ran `git diff` (or, if we didn't run it, what it would have shown) and the commit message we wrote for `git commit`.
 You can also use the `--oneline` option to get an abbreviated version:

 <pre><code>$ git show --oneline 130fe6b3ba5ea1fb32bb5a5126850b80f248c020
 <span class="sha1">130fe6b</span> This is my second commit, including "baz.txt"